-If you plan to travel to many different places in Tohoku and want to enjoy the beauty of nature, you can rent a car (highly recommended).
-I think Tohoku is good for car-driving trip because the traffic is not congested and you can discover lots of unique places along the way.
+If you plan to travel to many different places in Tohoku and want to enjoy the beauty of the countryside, you can rent a car (highly recommended).
+I think Tohoku is perfect for a road-trip because the traffic is not congested and you can discover lots of unique places along the way!

 Closed: Oct.11 to May 29